Nonspherical oscillations of an encapsulated magnetic microbubble: Mathematical formulation

-Two coils are symmetrically placed above and below a bubble, each carrying current $I$ in opposite directions and having $N_1$ turns.
+Two coils are symmetrically placed above and below a bubble, each carrying current $I$ in opposite directions and having $N_1$ turns as shown in figure~\ref{fig:2}a.
 While the Biot-Savart law offers a straightforward approach to calculate the resulting magnetic field, it often involves the use of complex elliptic integrals, making the computation cumbersome.
 To simplify the analysis, an alternative method proposed by \citep{boridy1989magnetic} is used to calculate magnetic fields for axially symmetric systems.
 The generalized expression for axisymmetric magnetic fields is

-where $r$ and $\theta$ are radial and angular position of any point in the $r-z$ plane.
-For the case of coils carrying currents in opposite direction placed symmetrically above and below the equator, the odd terms vanish in~\eqref{e:27} and only even terms sustain.
-The expressions for even coefficients is given as below,
+where $r$ and $\theta$ are radial and angular position of any point in the $r-z$ plane, $a$ is the distance from the bubble $O$ to any point on the coil circumference $A$ and $\theta_c$ is the angle between axis of symmetry $\bs{e}_3$ and the vector along $OA$.
+For the case of coils carrying currents in opposite directions placed symmetrically above and below the equator, the odd terms vanish in~\eqref{e:2_30} and only even terms are sustained.
+The expressions for even coefficients are given below,

 By choosing the value of $\theta_c$ as a positive root of $P^{1}_4$, the co-efficient $H_4$ can be made zero.
 As we are interested in fields and field gradients in the region of the bubble, the $r/a$ ratio is very small.
-Hence, the subsequent terms $H_{6},H_{8},..$ in~\eqref{e:27} can be ignored and only leading terms can be considered, resulting in simplified expressions for magnetic fields, as
+Hence, the subsequent terms $H_{6}, H_{8},...$ in~\eqref{e:2_30} can be ignored and only leading terms can be considered, resulting in simplified expressions for magnetic fields, as

 In-spherical co-ordinates the magnetic forces become,